 Top Pick: Converse Chuck Taylor All-Star

-The Converse Chuck Taylor All-Star is taking my top pick as the best powerlifting shoes for beginners.
-More specifically, if you’re trying to spend less than $75 USD for a pair of shoes to rain and compete in, the Converse Chuck Taylor All-Star can be a great pick.
+The Converse Chuck Taylor All-Star is my top pick as the best powerlifting shoes for beginners.
+More specifically, if you’re trying to spend less than $75 for a pair of shoes to rain and compete in, the Converse Chuck Taylor All-Star can be a great pick.

 - Best For: Recreational Lifting and Casual Deadlifting